wamiz/manala-recipes/symfony-app.docker-hybrid/README.md

 - NVM when using `nvm use`
 - GitHub Actions, thanks to [the action `setup-environment`](#github-actions)

-**It is important to use `symfony php` and not `php` directly for running commands, thanks to its [Docker integration](https://symfony.com/doc/current/setup/symfony_server.html#docker-integration) it automatically exposes environments variables from Docker (eg: `DATABASE_URL`, `REDIS_URL`, ...) to PHP.**
+**It is important to use `symfony php` and not `php` directly, thanks to [Symfony CLI's Docker integration](https://symfony.com/doc/current/setup/symfony_server.html#docker-integration) it automatically exposes environment variables from Docker (eg: `DATABASE_URL`, `REDIS_URL`, ...) to PHP.**

 ## Quick start

-In a shell terminal, change directory to your app, and run the following commands:
+In a shell terminal, change directory to your app and run the following commands:

 ```shell
 $ cd /path/to/my/app